 - IFRS Taxonomy for Foreign Private Issuers That Prepare Their Financial Statements in Accordance With International Financial Reporting Standards as Issued by the International Accounting Standards Board - March 6, 2017

-On March 1, 2017, the 2016 IFRS Taxonomy was published pursuant to U. S. Securities and Exchange Commission’s Rule 405 of Regulation S-T. Below is a replay of a webinar held April 5, 2017, where representatives from the SEC and IASB discussed implications for FPIs and others in using the taxonomy.
-Below are some helpful […more]
+On March 1, 2017, the 2016 IFRS Taxonomy was published pursuant to U. S. Securities and Exchange Commission’s Rule 405 of Regulation S-T. XBRL US has produced webinars featuring representatives from the SEC and IASB addressing implications for FPIs and others in using the taxonomy.
+Below is the playlist of replays for these events (April […more]

 In this issue: